 Allowing things to go unresolved and letting them linger in your mind can be dangerous and even lead to relapse in some cases.
 Learning to let go is one thing that every addict must focus on at some point in their recovery.

 Negativity Accumulating in the Mind

-When you are working on recovering from an addiction there may be a lot of memories of things that went wrong, times you were hurt or hurt others, and everything that you lost because of your substance abuse.
+When you are working on recovering from addiction there may be a lot of memories of things that went wrong, times you were hurt or hurt others, and everything that you lost because of your substance abuse.
 All of the negative things that you remember can have a cumulative effect or pile up in your mind and become too much to bear.

-When things accumulate it means you are not dealing with them as much as you should be and they are remaining in your consciousness creating more problems in your day to day life.
+When things accumulate it means you are not dealing with them as much as you should be and they are remaining in your consciousness creating more problems in your day-to-day life.
 Allowing stressful thoughts or memories to build up can take its toll on your physical and mental health.
 You could feel plagued by worries or insecurities that things in the past might occur again or problems will not be resolved.